evert/evert.github.com/_posts/2023/2023-02-13-node-changelog-cli-tool.md

 Conclusion
 ----------

-I love building new things and being deliberate about every choice instead of starting with a whole bunch of boilerplate.
+I love building new things and being deliberate about every choice.

 The result is that I'm more likely to end up with something minimal, low-maintance and I gain a deeper understanding of the tools I use.